sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 The H marker and/or the A, B, C ... markers will appear on the OSD view only if the position and heading of your aircraft are known.
 So it needs a valid GPS lock.
 The home marker will show only when the home point is recorded, so once the flight controller is armed.
 The home lock is not required to display nearby radar POIs.

-Since the 3D markers will only show when the heading of the plane is known, on a flying wing with no compass (no magnetometer) the 3D markers will only appear when the plane is flying, so the GPS can compute the direction.
+Since the 3D markers will only show when the heading of the plane is known, on a flying wing with no compass (no magnetometer) the 3D markers will only appear when the plane is flying/moving, so the GPS can compute the direction.

 * **Some characters are missing in the OSD/Hud**